ViDiC: Video Difference Captioning: Experiments

-To uncover distinct model capabilities often masked by aggregate-level analysis, we conducted a fine-grained evaluation of four representative multimodal models: GPT-4o, Gemini-2.5-pro, InternVL3.5-8B-nothinking, and Qwen2.5-VL-72B-Instruct.
+\paragraph{\textbf{Fine-Grained Category Accuracy Analysis.}} To uncover distinct model capabilities often masked by aggregate-level analysis, we conducted a fine-grained evaluation of four representative multimodal models: Mimo-VL-SFT$^{\text{ \faLightbulb}}$, Gemini-2.5-pro, InternVL3.5-38B$^{\text{ \faLightbulb}}$, and Qwen2.5-VL-72B-Instruct.
 This diverse set, spanning proprietary and open-source multimodal models of varying scales, allows for a multifaceted comparison as illustrated in Figure~\ref{fig:combined_radar_charts}.

-Although the models generally exhibit strong capabilities in recognizing core attributes such as Type, Location, and Color, their performance on several fine-grained categories remains exceptionally challenging.
+Although the models generally exhibit strong capabilities in recognizing core attributes such as Type, and Location, their performance on several fine-grained categories remains exceptionally challenging.
 These difficult areas reveal critical gaps in current model capabilities.
-Poor performance on tasks like OCR and video reversal techniques, combined with struggles in visual aspects such as expression and depth of field, not only differentiate models but also map out the precise frontiers where progress is most needed.
+Poor performance on tasks like OCR, combined with struggles in visual aspects such as expression and depth of field, not only differentiate models but also map out the precise frontiers where progress is most needed.
 By identifying these specific weaknesses, our analysis provides targeted guidance for future research priorities.

-\paragraph{Error Analysis.} An analysis of our model's failure cases reveals three recurring and distinct error patterns, as illustrated in Figure~\ref{fig:error_analysis_combined}: (1) hallucinating non-existent differences on identical content; (2) generating self-contradictory responses, simultaneously claiming sameness while describing a change; and most frequently, (3) incomplete or imprecise difference detection, where the model either fails to perceive a salient change or describes it in a vague, uninformative manner.
+\paragraph{\textbf{Error Analysis.}} An analysis of our model's failure cases reveals three recurring and distinct error patterns, as illustrated in Figure~\ref{fig:error_analysis_combined}: (1) hallucinating non-existent differences on identical content; (2) generating self-contradictory responses, simultaneously claiming sameness while describing a change; and most frequently, (3) incomplete or imprecise difference detection, where the model either fails to perceive a salient change or describes it in a vague, uninformative manner.
+Taking Gemini-2.5-Pro as a representative case, quantitative analysis shows that Missed Detection is the most prevalent error (577 cases, 50.6\%), followed by Self-Contradiction (323 cases, 28.3\%) and Hallucination (191 cases, 16.7\%).
+Detailed results for other models and experimental configurations are provided in the supplementary material.
 These errors collectively highlight current limitations in the model's fine-grained perception, logical consistency, and robust visual grounding, pointing to clear avenues for future improvement.